Séminaire Temps/Fréquence du SYRTE

 11h00

-Salle Denisse (ex Atelier) (https://indico.obspm.fr/event/1383/)
+Salle Denisse (ex Atelier) Paris (https://indico.obspm.fr/event/1383/)

 Optimum phase measurement in the presence of noise